 Gōng xǐ fā cái, Happy New Year!
 2018 welcomes the Year of the Dog, the eleventh animal of the zodiac, which symbolises loyalty and honesty.
-Those who are born in the year of the dog are friendly, loyal, smart and have a strong sense of responsibility.
+Those who are born in the year of the dog are considered to be friendly, loyal and smart and have a strong sense of responsibility.
 The Chinese New Year celebrations run from 8th February to 2nd March with three sections; Little Year, Spring Festival and Lantern Festival, and with our 2018 and 2019 world cruises visiting Shanghai, Beijing and Hong Kong here are top highlights of the Chinese New Year.

 1. Fireworks and firecrackers